Surprise Public Records Directory

 All links go directly to official Surprise, Nebraska government websites.

-In addition to the Surprise, Butler County Sheriff's Office, several city police departments operate within the county, including the David City Police Department.
-These municipal police departments are responsible for law enforcement within their respective city limits, handling local crime, traffic enforcement, and community policing efforts.
-The Sheriff's Office and city police departments coordinate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+Beyond the Butler County Sheriff's Office that serves Surprise, several municipal police departments operate throughout the county, including the David City Police Department.
+These city departments handle law enforcement within their respective jurisdictions, managing local crime, traffic enforcement, and community policing.

 Jail & Inmate Records